yakovexplorer/rdd-4-gt2/README.md

 # rdd-4-gt2
 Contains files for RDD (Roblox Deployment Downloader) to work on GT2.
 Requires PHP for proxy to work.

+# Why it needs a proxy?
+I will give a simple answer: CORS.
+By using proxy, we techincally "bypass" them and get a successful download.

 # Setup
 Download [xampp](https://www.apachefriends.org/download.html)